 The tile mural at the heart of the bus terminal deserves some additional explication.
-From left to right it appears to depict three landmarks in Taipei 台北: Chiang Kai-shek Memorial Hall 國立中正紀念堂, the Presidential Office Building 總統府, and what might be Sun Yat-sen Memorial Hall 國立國父紀念館.
+From left to right it appears to depict three landmarks in Taipei: Chiang Kai-shek Memorial Hall 國立中正紀念堂, the Presidential Office Building 總統府, and what might be Sun Yat-sen Memorial Hall 國立國父紀念館.
 This is followed by an unambiguous representation of the Great Buddha of Bāguàshān 八卦山大佛, the most famous landmark in Changhua City.
 Finally, is that the fortified Éluánbí Lighthouse 鵝鑾鼻燈塔 on the far right?
-That would make sense—it is located at the southernmost point of the island.
+That would make sense—it is located at the southernmost point of the island, an allusion to the bus company’s expansive network.

 Heading upstairs reveals another side of the bus terminal: a hostel for employees, a useful feature for drivers plying the late night routes far from home.
 Something like a dozen dorm rooms and a set of communal washrooms can be found on the top two levels of the building, but none of these are particularly interesting, nor are there many intriguing artifacts left behind.
 The only outlier is a headless doll on a chair in the corridor, obviously a prop from a photoshoot, and no cause for concern.

 Although this bus terminal is popular with urban explorers in Taiwan, both for its accessibility and the impressive size of the main hall, not much is written about it online.
 For more information and photos you can try blog postings here and here.
-If you’re interested in visiting I suggest doing so soon—this sort of derelict building is almost certainly destined for demolition at some point in the future even if it is being used as a paid parking lot for the time being.
+If you’re interested in visiting I suggest doing so soon—this sort of derelict building is almost certainly destined for demolition at some point in the future (though it presently serves as a paid parking lot).
 It is also worth noting that this is one of the last remaining relics of the original Taiqi transportation network that hasn’t been renovated or destroyed.
 For more about the Taiwan Motor Transport Company check out my post about their former maintenance depot, now vanished.

 - I was informed on Facebook that this is the original intercity bus station for Changhua City, predating the construction of the terminal documented in this post. ↩